Beyond Bogoliubov Dynamics: Preliminaries

 Here, $\tKopt$ is the operator with kernel

 $\tKtpt$ denotes the vector

 and $\Wpt$ is the multiplication operator on $\fH\otimes\fH$ defined by

 The notation is understood such that the projections $\qpt_1,\qpt_2$ act on the respective functions on their right.
 For example, the function $\Kthpt\psi$ is obtained from $\psi\in\fH$ by taking the tensor product of $\qpt\psi$ and $\pt$, acting on it with the multiplication operator $\Wpt$, and finally projecting the resulting function on $\fH\otimes\fH$ onto the subspace $\{\pt\}^\perp\otimes\{\pt\}^\perp$.
-In Appendix~\ref{appendix:Hamiltonian}, we sketch how \eqref{eq_H_N_Fock} can be derived from \eqref{H:Fock}.
+In Appendix~\ref{appendix:Hamiltonian}, we provide a derivation of \eqref{eq_H_N_Fock}.

-Finally, let us remark that there is more than one way to extend $\FockHNpt$ to the full Fock space $\Fock$.
-In particular, we could have defined $\FockHpt$ in terms of $\Npt$ instead of $\Number$, since the two operators coincide on $\FNpt$.
+Let us remark that there is more than one way to extend $\FockHNpt$ to the full Fock space $\Fock$.
+In particular, we could have defined $\FockHpt$ in terms of $\Npt$ instead of $\Number$ since the two operators coincide on $\FNpt$.
 We chose this way of defining $\FockHpt$ for later convenience.